 Procedures for withdrawal from ASN, and refunds of tuition based on the withdrawal date, are described in the course catalog.
 If a student withdraws from the Vocational Nurse program, and is receiving federal Title IV funds (Pell Grant and/or Direct Loan), the school must perform a Return of Title IV Funds calculation.
 The school will determine if it has disbursed unearned federal funds, and provide written notification to the student of the excess amount disbursed.
 The unearned funds must be returned to the Department of Education within 45 days of the date the school determines the student withdrew.
 If ASN has disbursed less aid than the student has earned at the time of withdrawal, the student is due a post-withdrawal disbursement.
 If the student is eligible for a post-withdrawal disbursal of Direct Loan funds, ASN will provide written notification to the student within 30 days of the date the school determined that the student withdrew.
 Further details regarding the Return of Title IV funds and related disbursements can be obtained from the ASN Financial Aid Office.

-For more information, please download the 2014 Course Catalog.
+For more information, please download the current ASN Catalog.